One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Generalities on Poisson schemes

 We must show that $B_\m^\c = \hB_\m$.
 We certainly have an inclusion $B_\m^\c \subseteq \hB_\m$ and so the claim will follow from the universal property of $(A_\m^\c)^\ab$ if we can show that $A_\m^\c / B_\m^\c$ is an abelian Poisson algebra.
-As we noted earlier, the latter is isomorphic to $(A^\ab)_\m^\c$.
-Since this is a projective limit of abelian Poisson algebras the claim follows. \end{proof}
+Since this is isomorphic to $(A^\ab)_\m^\c$, which is a projective limit of abelian Poisson algebras, the claim follows. \end{proof}